informalsystems/vdd/lightclient/failuredetector.md

 ```go
 still_punishable(sh SignedHeader) (Boolean)
 ```
-- Comment: it might make sense to check whether the unbonding period is still running although the trusting period is over
+- Implementation Remark: it might make sense to check whether the unbonding period is still running although the trusting period is over
   TODO: fix the period that should be checked.
 Something between trusting period and unbonding period?